ramboz/performance-runbooks/cls.md

-# TTFB
+# CLS

 ## Definition

-CLS (_cummulative layout shift_) is a measure of the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifecycle of a page.
+The Cummulative Layout Shift (CLS) metric measures the the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifecycle of a page.

 ## Components